pw_stream#

 ability to write data.
 Writing to one sink versus another sink is a matter of

-just passing a reference to the appropriate Writer
+just passing a reference to the appropriate Writer.

 Similarly, after building a Writer

-data could be dumped to, that same Writer
+implementation for a Sink that data could be dumped to, that same

-can be reused for other
+Writer can be reused for other contexts that

-contexts that already write data to the pw::stream::Writer
+already write data to the pw::stream::Writer

 interface.